Kolkir/mlcpp/polynomial_regression_gpu/README.md

 	  size_t rows;
 	};
 	```
-	The interesting moments here are using ``ms::expr::broadcast`` function which make possible to perform element wise operations for tensors with single value, like subtraction one number from each tensor element
+	The interesting moments here are :
+	1.  ``ms::expr::broadcast`` function which make possible to perform element wise operations for tensors with single value, like subtraction one number from each tensor element.
+	2.  ``ms::expr::sumall_except_dim``
+	3.   ``ms::expr::F``
+	4.

 4. **Generating new data for testing model predictions**